ctharve/GxE-pipeline/README.md

 # GxE-pipeline

-This repo contains scripts that comprise the Gene by Environment Interaction (GxE) pipeline, for alignment & statistical modeling of allelic imbalances in RNA-Seq data across many cellular environments.
+This repo contains scripts that comprise the Gene Environment Interaction (GxE) pipeline, for alignment & statistical modeling of allelic imbalances in RNA-Seq data across many cellular environments.

-1. Align RNA-seq reads and perform QC
-2. Create pileups & run the QuASAR (EM) pipeline to infer ASE
-3. Process QuASAR output and prepare for MESH
-4. Run MESH (MCMC) in parallel, & calculate Bayes Factors & posteriors
-5. Process MESH output in preparation for multiclass logistic regression

-I. Align RNA-seq reads and perform QC
+# I. Align RNA-seq reads and perform QC
   1.) start processing from fastq to clean bam
   2.)
-II.
-Create pileups & run the QuASAR (EM) pipeline to infer ASE 3.)
+## II.
+Create pileups & run the QuASAR (EM) pipeline to infer ASE
+  3.)

-III.
+### III.
 Process QuASAR output and prepare for MESH

 IV.
 Run MESH (MCMC) in parallel, & calculate Bayes Factors & posteriors